 Since our inception in 1989, Helping Hands has always enabled people in need of extra support to live independently within their own homes.
 Our carers are compassionate, empathetic and treat our customers with the utmost dignity; they are truly devoted to providing the best care that they can.
 Whether it’s a 30-minute call once a week or a live-in carer that provides round-the-clock assistance, person-centred care is one of our key principles and what makes our experienced team of over 3,500 carers the best in the industry.

 Our carers are incredibly important to us and without them we wouldn’t be where we are today.
-Thanks to our team of skilled trainers, we’re able to deliver award-winning training to ensure that all of our carers are equipped to deal with a variety of conditions and needs when looking after our customers.
-We are also recognised as the first and only UK home care provider to be endorsed as a Centre of Excellence by Skills for Care.
+Thanks to our team of skilled trainers, we’re able to deliver superb standards of instruction to ensure that all of our carers are equipped to deal with a variety of conditions and needs when looking after our customers.
+We were also recognised as the first and only UK home care provider to be endorsed as a Centre of Excellence by Skills for Care.

 With around 50% of our customers living with a form of dementia, we ensure that all of our carers are trained in the practical and emotional skills to deliver outstanding care for people living with the condition.
-Our Dementia Specialist, Jayne Vale, describes why she decided to find out more about the condition and how she supports others.
+Our Clinical Manager and Dementia expert, Deanna Lane, describes why she decided she wanted to support people living with dementia:

 It’s not just our care teams that keep the cogs turning.
-Just down the road from the original premises in Alcester is our brand-new Support Centre – home to Finance, Recruitment, Property, New Business, Human Resources, Marketing, Compliance, IT and Directors.
-Their work involves anything from recruiting carers, being the first point of contact for those who require care or supporting existing carers and managers, ensuring policies and practice meets the Care Quality Commission’s (CQC) guidelines, creating engaging content for social media and keeping all of our properties in tip-top condition.
+Just down the road from the original premises in Alcester is our Support Office – home to Finance, Recruitment, Carer assessment, Property, New Business, Human Resources, Marketing, Compliance, IT and Directors.
+Their work involves anything from recruiting carers, being the first point of contact for those who require care, or supporting existing carers and managers, ensuring policies and practice meets the Care Quality Commission’s (CQC) and Care Inspectorate Wales’ (CIW) guidelines, creating engaging content for social media and keeping all of our properties in tip-top condition.

 Ben says: “I officially started working for the company in 1999 but had been unofficially helping out long before that.
 We’ve come a long way since those early days, but we still uphold our compassion for supporting people where they feel most comfortable – in their own home.